apache/www-site/content/dev/pmc.md

 helps communities figure out where to get help from other groups at Apache, or, if all else fails, to ask for help or appeal issues to the Board.
-The [Apache Organizational Chart](/foundation/governance/orgchart) can help find the right officer or group to ask for help on most issues, like legal, branding, press, or the many [other services the ASF offers projects](/board/services).
+The [Apache Organizational Chart](/foundation/governance/orgchart) can help you find the right officer or group to ask for help on most issues, like legal, branding, press, or the many [other services the ASF offers projects](/board/services).